ctreado/EmergingJetsAnalysis/README.md

 ### Ntuple-Making
-The bulk of the analysis is performed in the ntuple-making step, which runs over xAODs (or DxAODs), doing basic event selection, object calibration/selection, and analysis selection, and producing an EJsMiniNtuple output TTree (one for each systematic).
+The bulk of the analysis is performed in the ntuple-making step, which runs over xAODs (or DxAODs), doing basic event selection, object calibration/selection, and analysis selection, and produces an EJsMiniNtuple output TTree (one for each systematic).
 A typical ntuple-making job should configure and run the following set of algorithms: